Ferdie earned his BSN in 2016 from Lyceum of the Philippines University and is working as an RN in the emergency department of SPCDH.

 One more reason your mother advised you to eat your broccoli!
 Riboflavin, or vitamin B2, helps repair and improve brain cells.
 Take this as a health supplement, or consume foods rich in vitamin B. In research conducted in Belgium, they found that 60% of people who took 400 milligrams of Vitamin B2 every day reduced their migraine attacks in half.

 Feverfew is a natural health supplement.
 A British study has shown that this widely-used medicinal herb offers mild and temporary benefits.
 Those who ingested feverfew extract, which contains a minimal amount of parthenolide, reduced their migraine from an average of five times a month to an average of three times a month.
 It is an anti-inflammatory, somewhat like ibuprofen.
 Perhaps this is an effective treatment to try.
 Like many medicines, however, excessive use may cause adverse effects.

-Melatonin is a natural sleep-aid.
-70% of clinical study participants who took melatonin before going to sleep every night for three months said the number of migraines bouts they experienced reduced almost 50%.
+Melatonin is a natural sleep aid.
+70% of clinical study participants who took melatonin before going to sleep every night for three months said the number of migraines bouts they experienced reduced by almost 50%.

 One specialist calls these effective herbal supplements "the safest herbal to date for the treatment of migraine headache."
 The journal Neurology reports that 69% of those who took a butterbur product called Petadolex noticed the number of migraines they experienced decreased by 50%.